-Russia Threatens To Shoot Down U.S. Missiles, Target Launch Sites In Any Syria Strike
+Trump Tells Russia: 'Get Ready' For U.S. Missiles Striking Syria

 Russia joined the Syrian civil war to fight alongside Assad in 2015.
 Although its Security Council veto was expected, Nikki Haley, the U.S. Ambassador to the United Nations, said Moscow's decision to stand with its ally, Syrian President Bashar al-Assad, amounted to "protecting a monster over the lives of the Syrian people."

-Earlier, Russia's U.N. envoy, Vasily Nebenzia cautioned the U.S. to "refrain from the plans that you're currently developing," saying Washington would "bear responsibility" for any "illegal military adventure."
+Earlier, Russia's U.N. envoy, Vassily Nebenzia cautioned the U.S. to "refrain from the plans that you're currently developing," saying Washington would "bear responsibility" for any "illegal military adventure."

 In a further sign that military action may be imminent, Eurocontrol, the European air-traffic control agency, issued a warning on Wednesday to commercial airliners flying in the eastern Mediterranean.